kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 <br>

 #### 3. Wireframes
-stakeholder buy-in; frontend for feasability & prep (design system components) user testing recommended, Clickdummy
-* iterate as needed and annotate behaviour
+Once the diagram has been agreed, the flow is then fleshed out more into wireframes where navigation and interactions start to be defined.
+By presenting the Wireframes I collect:

+* further stakeholder buy-in.
+* frontend comment for feasability and agreement on Design System components and interaction patterns to be used
+* QA & frontend comment on error handling and exceptions
+* user feedback through user testing with clickdummies

+The process is iterated and documented as required.

 > ##### Example: Treatment Plan Wireframes
 >